iancleary/rigol-ds1054z/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-I wanted to learn more about the scopee and how to control it via Python, so I wrote this library.
-I hope you find it useful!
+I wanted to learn more about the scope and how to control it via Python, so I wrote this library, continuing the MIT-licensed work of others.

+> I hope you find it useful!

 My main differences from [amosborne/rigol-ds1000z](https://github.com/amosborne/rigol-ds1000z/blob/59a952ea1734c51d13fe04a57baaa18e94b51cad/LICENSE) are: